MartinPacker/md2pptx/docs/user-guide.md

 A number of annotation types are supported:

-* Lines, with or without a single line ending arrow
+* Lines, with or without line ending arrow heads
 * Rectangles, with or without rounded corners, with or without text
 * Images